Second-Glance-Photo/App-Info-Page/index.md

 ## About
 Excite your followers EVERY TIME!🔥<br />
-Determine your best photos using Second Glance 📸<br />
+Pick Out your BEST photos using Second Glance 📸<br />
 Get deeper insights into your photos and share ONLY your BEST.😎

 ## Download